-This chapter provides an overview of our role in the pricing review process under the 3Cs regulatory framework and how we assess pricing proposals and reward high quality proposals.
+This chapter provides an overview of our role in the price review process under the 3Cs framework and how we assess pricing proposals and reward high quality proposals.

-In general, a pricing review process will start in September, before the business's existing determination period ends, starting with the business lodging its pricing proposal to us.
+In general, a price review process will start in September, before the business's existing determination period ends, starting with the business lodging its pricing proposal to us.
 Our review process will take 9 months during which we will hold a Public Hearing and publish an Issues Paper, Draft Report and Final Report.

-At the end of our pricing review, we publish a pricing determination, a legal document that sets out maximum prices for regulated services (or a formula for setting these prices) to start from 1 July.
+At the end of our price review, we publish a pricing determination, a legal document that sets out maximum prices for regulated services (or a formula for setting these prices) which usually start from 1 July.
 These prices are set to incentivise and provide sufficient revenue for the business to efficiently deliver regulated services, meet operating licence conditions, and deliver on agreed customer outcomes over the next determination period.

 Our regulatory review process, and the decisions we make, will be based on the quality of the business's pricing proposal.
 This is because the 3Cs framework is a 'tiered' regulatory framework based on our level of confidence that the business's pricing proposal promotes the long-term interests of customers.
-In turn, our confidence is influenced by the extent to which we agree with the business's self-assessment, and the overall grading we ascribe to the business.
+The overall grading we ascribe to the pricing proposal is a reflection of that confidence.